 Poultry nutrition needs to be more specific compared to ruminants as they are simple stomached and lack teeth.
 The nutritional necessities of poultry are basically expressed in terms of crude protein and energy content per kilogram of feed.

-Poultry rations need to be more specific compared to ruminants as they are simple stomached and lack teeth.
-The nutritional necessities of poultry are basically expressed in terms of crude protein and energy content per pound of feed.
-Birds reared for various purposes and in different age group vary widely in their requirement.
-Generally, [in a commercial set-up] it is seen that feed alone accounts for 60-70% of the cost of production of meat and eggs.
+Birds reared for various purposes and in different age groups vary widely in their requirement.
+Generally, [in a commercial set-up], it is seen that feed alone accounts for 60-70% of the cost of production of meat and eggs.
 So any attempt to improve the economics of poultry rearing essentially should encompass nutritional management.

 The digestive system of poultry is quite different from other animals as they lack teeth.
-The major parts are crop (an extension of the oesophagus).
+The major parts are the crop (an extension of the oesophagus).
 This is followed by the proventriculus, the glandular stomach and gizzard, the muscular stomach.
-Digestive enzymes and acids are produced in the former while the latter mechanically grinds the food.
-Addition of grit in poultry feeds further aids in digestion as they may be present in the gizzard.
+Digestive enzymes and acids are produced in the former while the latter mechanically grind the food.
+The addition of poultry grit in feeds further aids digestion as they may be present in the gizzard.

-Formulating a balanced ration needs to take into account the digestibility, bioavailability, presence of anti-nutritional and toxic factors etc. Rations usually contain from 16-28% crude protein and 2500 -3200K calories of Energy per kilo of feed.
+Formulating a balanced ration for feeding chickens needs to consider the digestibility, bioavailability, presence of anti-nutritional and toxic factors etc. Rations usually contain 16-28% crude protein and 2500 -3200K calories of Energy per kilo of feed.

 Non-Nutritional Feed Additives

 There are certain compounds that can be added to poultry feed for their special significance.
 A list of these compounds is given below: